Magic win fourth straight, 93-87 over slumping Cavaliers

 TIP-INS

 Magic: Gordon sat out Orlando’s win over Cleveland on Nov.
-27 with an ankle injury. … Center Nikola Vucevic missed his eighth straight game with a sprained right ankle. … Orlando’s 17-game improvement was the NBA’s largest last season.
+27 with an ankle injury. … F Jonathan Isaac had four of Orlando’s nine blocks. … Browns defensive coordinator Steve Wilks visited Clifford following the game.
+They became friends when Wilks worked for the Carolina Panthers.

 Cavaliers: Nance, who had 11 rebounds, was disappointed teammates commented about Beilein behind his back. ”Ideally you want to keep that in house if there was those issues,” he said. ”I guess that’s today’s NBA. … I’ve never had an issue with a coach in my career, him being no different.
 I wanted to play for him at Michigan.
 I’m enjoying it.” … Rookie G/F Dylan Windler scored eight points in his debut for the Canton Charge as he works his way back from a leg stress reaction. … As part of their 50th anniversary celebration, the Cavs honored players from 1970-83, including Butch Lee, Elmore Smith, Jim Brewer, Jim Chones, Campy Russell and Austin Carr. … Cleveland went 1-5 on a six-game homestand.